-Whether you’ve just moved into a new home or want to breathe new life into your current one, refacing cabinets in your kitchen or dining space could really transform the space.
+Whether you’ve just moved into a new home or want to breathe new life into your current one, refacing cabinets in your kitchen could really transform the space.

 Reasons to Reface

 Refacing old cabinets can give your kitchen an updated look for 30% to 50% less than a full cabinet replacement.
 This makes it an appealing option for homeowners looking to do a kitchen renovation on a budget.
 What’s more, there are a wide range of resurfacing options to choose from, so you can likely find a look that fits your kitchen design vision.
 The process is also faster and more environmentally friendly than a remodel.

 Keep in mind, however, that refacing might not be the best option if the existing cabinets are damaged or you need a better kitchen layout.
 While refacing can make your kitchen look and feel brand new, it won’t change its layout or functionality.

 Standard Options for Refacing

 When you reface cabinets, there are four common types of finishes you can choose from.
 Here’s a look at each option.

 You can also reface cabinets with plastic laminate.
 The laminate is cut to size and applied to the cabinet boxes and doors using a special adhesive.
 This is one of most budget-friendly refacing options, ringing in between $1,000 and $3,000.
 However, plastic laminate is not as resistant to chipping and cracking as other refacing materials.